 We are all prohibited from knowingly making false or fraudulent statements to any outside parties, particularly to government officials.
 If you learn of a subpoena or a pending, imminent or contemplated litigation or government investigation, you should immediately contact our Legal Department.
 You must retain and preserve ALL records that may relate to such actions or are covered by a legal hold notice until the Legal Department advises you how to proceed.
 It is your responsibility to work to prevent the deletion of all relevant records that, without intervention, would automatically be destroyed or erased (such as emails and voicemail messages).
 If you have questions or concerns, please consult our Legal Department.

-Q: Louise works in accounting and has been notified that several documents in her possession are subject to a pending government investigation.
-She knows that one of these records is slightly inaccurate and is planning to edit it to make it more truthful and to make our Company look better.
-May she?
+Louise works in accounting and has been notified that several documents in her possession are subject to a pending government investigation.
+She knows that one of these records is slightly inaccurate.
+What should she do?

 Communicating Openly and Honestly